dessa-oss/Image-segmentation-tutorial/README.md

 ## Code Reproducibility

 Atlas automatically provides you with the code reproducbility:
 You can reproduce your code for any job at any time later in the future.
-In order to recover the code corresponding to any Foundations Atlas job_id, just `cd ~/.foundations/job_data/archive/your_atlas_job_id_here/artifacts` where you can find the code corresponding to a job-id in order to reproduce your results.
+In order to recover the code corresponding to any Foundations Atlas job_id, just `cd ~/.foundations/job_data/archive/your_atlas_job_id_here/artifacts` where you can find the code corresponding to a job_id in order to reproduce your results.
+You can access the job_id of individual experiments via the GUI.

 ## (Optional) Build Docker Image